Freelance computer trainers | Wise Owl

 |Product knowledge||If you were a freelance trainer with a space in your diary and a company asked you if you could teach Flappy Owl version 3, wouldn't you say yes?
 After all, how much different can it be from Flappy Owl version 2?|

 Call us control freaks, but we can't cope with this level of uncertainty.
-We've only missed two courses in 22 years (we sent flowers to the two people affected, and still bear the emotional scars).
+We've only missed two courses in over 25 years (we sent flowers to the two people affected, and still bear the emotional scars).
 Our trainers never give a course until they know it inside out (so, for example, a Wise Owl would never train on Excel Introduction course without knowing all of the Excel Advanced topics thoroughly).

 Freelance trainers do have one huge advantage though - you can get rid of them when times get hard.
 Which is why we are (so far as we know) the only large provider of computer training in the UK never to use them.